siegerts/contributor-metrics-app/README.md

 ## Amplify Build Settings

-> The prisma client is generated using the secrets retrieved with `update-env.sh`
+> The Prisma client is generated using the secrets retrieved with `update-env.sh`

 ```
 version: 1